Translated by Jelena Kitamura

 You can visit Osaka Castle anytime between 9:00-17:00 (the last admission is at 16:30), however, business hours are extended during cherry blossom season, the golden week holidays, and summer break.

-The Viewing Platform, Illuminations, and Other Countless Attractions
+The Viewing Platform, Illuminations, and Other Castle Attractions

 The tenshukaku of the Osaka Castle consists of 8 floors in total.